KarolPWr/flask_sensor_display/README.md

     i2cscan -y <BUS>

 Bus in my case was number 1, it could also be 0 or 2.
 Try different combinations

+## Development

+I normally develop application on desktop and deploy application to Raspberry remotely.
+To facilitate that, you can use helper script:

+    bash deploy_to_rpi.sh

+Which will copy project files to specified folder on Raspberry, kill running python app and run the webserver.

+### Using different sensor

+To use different sensor than I, you only need to re-implement sensor reading function `read_temperature()` in `sensor_getter.py` and test if data is correctly written do database (DATE:REAL)